 - an understanding of time constraints and deadlines

-- an understanding that it does not make decisions; rather it advises, recommends, or carries out a task
+- an understanding that committees do not make decisions; rather, committees advise, recommend, or carry out a task

 - an evaluation process to assess its accomplishments

-Few boards possess all the necessary skills and expertise.
-Some organizations choose to address this by inviting non-board members with specific experience, skills, contacts, or knowledge to serve on committees or task forces.
-Committee members have different responsibilities, liabilities, and pressures than full-fledged board members.
-This is an excellent way to bring new talents and perspectives to the board as well as provide busy professionals with an opportunity to serve a mission they support.
+Rarely do boards possess all the necessary skills and expertise to accomplish the organization’s work.
+Organizations address this by inviting non-board members with specific experience, skills, contacts, or knowledge to serve on committees or task forces.
+Committee members have reduced responsibilities, liabilities, and pressures than full-fledged board members.
+This is an excellent way to bring new talents and perspectives to the board, as well as provide busy professionals with an opportunity to serve a mission they support.
 It is also an excellent way to cultivate prospective new board members and build the bench for future board roles.
-Other benefits include engaging more people without the need to increase the board size, and providing opportunities for former board members to remain active and stay engaged.
+Other benefits include engaging more people without the need to increase the board size and providing opportunities for former board members to remain active and engaged.

-Small and particularly cohesive boards may find that they need no committees at all.
+Small and particularly cohesive boards may need no committees at all.
 Board members manage the workload together as a committee of the whole or delegate tasks to individual board members.
 This requires effective leadership and commitment from every member.

-- Stagnation can be avoided.
+- They avoid stagnation.
 The board is flexible and future-oriented.

 - Leadership opportunities are more frequent.